 While price is one thing you’ll have your eye on, what’s more important to pay attention to is the insurance coverage that they offer and build in.
 There are a lot of unknown factors when driving in Iceland and you want to make sure you’re covered because I’ve heard stories of other travellers wishing they had the insurance or glad that they had it.

-- Collision Damage Waiver (CDW) Insurance – Driver liability excess at 350,000 ISK
+- Collision Damage Waiver (CDW) Insurance – This covers the bodywork of the car.

-- Gravel Protection (GP) Insurance – This protection includes damage to windscreen, headlights and the car when gravel or rocks get thrown on the vehicle by another car
+- Gravel Protection (GP) Insurance – This protection includes damage to windscreen, headlights and the car when gravel or rocks get thrown on the vehicle by another car.
+The deductible is 20,000 ISK.

-- Theft Protection (TP) Insurance – The likelihood of this happening on Iceland is low but this covers theft of rental
+- Theft Protection (TP) Insurance – The likelihood of this happening on Iceland is low but this covers theft of rental.
+No deductible.

 The bottom line is to make sure you do your research and run the math on total cost of renting a car.
-Some companies like Cars Iceland bundles insurance together while others make it an option.
+Some companies bundle insurance together while others make it an option.

 Most cars available will be in the manual transmission format.
 I wasn’t surprised about this since most of Europe is like this.
 What this means is that there’ll be more affordable options and increased availability if you’re able to drive a manual car.
 If not, you’ll definitely want to make sure you reserve early.